 Opening Multiple Amazon Seller Accounts: The Facts.

-Amazon’s Prohibited Seller Activities article clearly states that this practice isn’t allowed unless you truly need a separate account:
+Unfortunately, Amazon’s Prohibited Seller Activities page clearly states this practice isn’t allowed unless you truly need a separate account:

 In your request, provide an explanation of the legitimate business need for a second account.

 To be considered for approval, you must have the following:

 - An account in good standing with excellent Customer Metrics

 - A separate email address and bank account for the new account

 - No intention to sell the same products or services in both accounts

 - Intention to sell in entirely different categories

 - The inventory sold in each account must be different